bernhardAxonIvy/doc/source/designer-guide/data-modeling/persistence/persistence-api.rst

 Accessibility
 ^^^^^^^^^^^^^

-You can use the Persistence API everywhere you have the |ivy| variable in the IvyScript.
+You can use the Persistence API everywhere you have the Axon Ivy variable in the IvyScript.
 Use ``ivy.persistence.``\ *<persistence unit>*.
 Here you find all the methods for finding, persisting, updating and querying entity objects.
 Replace *<persistence unit>* with the name of a